The website in front of you is the main source of GGIR documentation, which we recommend as starting point for new users.

 - It acknowledges the volunteer effort invested in responding to queries.

-When you report a problem in this group always try to provide a minimal reproducible example of the issue.
+When you report a problem always try to provide a minimal reproducible example of the issue.
 Reproducible for GGIR means that you share all of the following:

-- Your R script with the full GGIR call, ideally with all parameters removed that are not critical to reproduce your issue, or the config.csv file generated by GGIR.
+- Your R script with the full GGIR call with all parameters removed that are not critical to reproduce your issue, or the config.csv file generated by GGIR.

 - RData file(s) that GGIR stored in output subfolder